direktiv/direktiv-apps/rabbitmq-consume/README.md

 ## Input

-Consume messages to the Rabbit MQ service hosted on the address.
-The property `waitTime` is optional(default=1000) and is the amount of time in milliseconds to consume messages.
+Consume messages from a Rabbit MQ service hosted on the address.
+The property `timeout` is optional(default=1000) and is the amount of time in milliseconds to consume messages.

 ```json
 {